Programme Details for Counsellors

 “Every summer at PROMYS is a completely different and enriching experience.
 And this keeps challenging you, motivating you mathematically, and introducing you to some of the best people around the world interested in mathematics.”
 Arya Vadnere, Mehta Counsellor at PROMYS 2018–2019, Head Counselor in 2020

-We are excited to be launching PROMYS India in 2023.
+We were excited to launch PROMYS India in 2023.

 Dates for counsellors: 5 May – 17 June, 2023.
-Counsellors arrive two days ahead of the students.
+Counsellors arrived two days ahead of the students.

 Want to learn and share mathematics?
 Immerse yourself for six summer weeks in a richly talented mathematical community!